remaro-network/auv_profeat/README.md

 For more information, type: prism -help
 ```

-To test ProFeat, run the first replication instructions and see if you get an error.
+To test ProFeat, run the first replication instructions in [Run the Analysis](#run-the-analysis) and see if you get an error.

 ## Replication Instructions
 *TODO: 1) This has to be modified to the VM version.
 2) Include approximate time for running it*

 All analysis results documented in the paper can be replicated with the artifact.
 The results for the properties without experiments for Scneario 1 can be replicated by running the commands in [Run the Analysis](#run-the-analysis).
-To replicate the results for Scenario 2, the scenario has to be changed as described in [Change Scenarios](#change-scenarios) before running the commands below.
+To replicate the results for Scenario 2, the scenario has to be changed as described in [Change Scenarios](#change-scenarios) before running the commands in [Run the Analysis](#run-the-analysis).
 To replicate the results for unsafe states with PRISM experiments, follow the instructions in [Replicate the PRISM Experiments](#replicate-the-prism-experiments).

 ### Run the Analysis
 To replicate the results for the properties without experiments, navigate to `auv_profeat` in the terminal.
 Then type the following.